Chloride potassium symporter 5: Postsynaptic inhibition

 Reduced expression or functional impairment of KCC2 leads to elevated intracellular chloride levels, which weaken inhibitory GABAergic signalling and increase neuronal excitability, particularly in hippocampal circuits.

 KCC2 is a potassium (K^{+})/chloride (Cl^{−}) symporter that maintains chloride homeostasis in neurons.
 The electrochemical chloride gradient established by KCC2 activity is crucial for classical postsynaptic inhibition through GABA_{A} receptors and glycine receptors in the central nervous system.
 KCC2 utilizes the potassium gradient generated by the Na^{+}/K^{+} pump to drive chloride extrusion from neurons.
 In fact, any disruption of the neuronal K^{+} gradient would indirectly affect KCC2 activity.

-Loss of KCC2 following neuronal damage (i.e. ischemia, spinal cord damage, physical trauma to the central nervous system) results in the loss of inhibitory regulation and the subsequent development of neuronal hyperexcitability, motor spasticity, and seizure-like activity as GABA_{A} receptors and glycine receptors revert from hyperpolarizing to depolarizing postsynaptic effects.
+Loss of KCC2 following neuronal damage (e.g. ischemia, spinal cord damage, physical trauma to the central nervous system) results in the loss of inhibitory regulation and the subsequent development of neuronal hyperexcitability, motor spasticity, and seizure-like activity as GABA_{A} receptors and glycine receptors revert from hyperpolarizing to depolarizing postsynaptic effects.